-- 4.3 The Home Office requires that work with protected animals is directed by a set of principles based on Reduction, Refinement and Replacement of their use, known as the 3R's.
+4.3 The Home Office requires that work with protected animals is directed by a set of principles based on Reduction, Refinement and Replacement of their use, known as the 3R's.
 These guiding principles aim to minimise animal use and suffering without compromising scientific progress (Reduction means minimization of number of animals used; Refinement means modifying procedures to minimize pain and distress; Replacement means using non-animal models in place of animals).
-Where suffering or loss of life may occur, animals are only used when it is clear that the value of the work outweighs this suffering.
-Suffering is generally understood to relate to the degree of development of the nervous system, therefore if a research project is proposed involving a large number of animals, or if some degree of suffering is likely, then animals with simple nervous systems are used whenever possible (e.g. invertebrates rather than vertebrates). - 4.4 All experimental work should seek where possible to avoid the use of animals, and the proposal must advance sound scientific reasons for their use, explaining why no realistic alternative exists.
-All studies must take full account of the welfare of animals. - 4.5 In teaching, physiological principles are demonstrated as far as possible by using invertebrate rather than higher vertebrate preparations. - 4.6 Animals which have been killed for food but will be used for other purposes (e.g. forensic, physiological, biochemical, biological, ecological) should be considered by the appropriate Ethics Review Panel not by AWERB, but the guidance on Reduction, Refinement and Replacement (4.3) should still apply.
+Where suffering or loss of life may occur, animals are only used when the value of the work outweighs this suffering.
+Suffering is generally understood to relate to the degree of development of the nervous system, therefore if a research project is proposed involving many animals, or if some degree of suffering is likely, then animals with simple nervous systems are used whenever possible (e.g. invertebrates rather than vertebrates).